DuPont State Forest

 Top Things to Do at DuPont State Forest Near Asheville, N.C.

-High Falls in beautiful DuPont State Forest near Asheville, NC1.
-Hike to waterfalls: The most popular waterfall hike in DuPont State Forest takes you to three of the Asheville area's most beautiful falls on an easy-to-moderate, 2.2-mile round trip hike.
+1. Hike to waterfalls: The most popular waterfall hike in DuPont State Forest takes you to three of the Asheville area's most beautiful falls on an easy-to-moderate, 2.2-mile round trip hike.
 Check out our guide to the Hooker Falls, Triple Falls, High Falls waterfall hike for more information and directions.
 Or, download a waterfall trail map and create your own hiking adventure.
 You can also purchase a digital GPS trail map from Friends of DuPont Forest, a nonprofit organization that works to protect the Forest’s natural resources.
 All proceeds go back into projects supporting the Forest.
+High Falls

 Here is an at-a-glance look at the four top waterfall trails and hikes in DuPont: